10 Unique Train Rides Across Canada

 Train de Charlevoix

 Ready to unwind?
-An outing aboard the Train de Charlevoix is the ideal weekend escape for those who’d rather do anything but plan.
+An outing aboard the brand-new hydrogen-powered Train de Charlevoix is the ideal weekend escape for those who’d rather do anything but plan.
 The 125-kilometre journey along the St. Lawrence River runs from mid-June through October between Québec City and La Malbaie, hitting seven coastal towns and villages along the way.
 The flexible schedule allows for ample free time at each destination so you can peruse all the offerings of Charlevoix region at your leisure, such as art in Baie-Saint-Paul (known for having more art galleries per capita than anywhere else in Canada) or teeing up on one of La Malbaie’s golf courses.
 Looking for a unique wedding venue?
 The entire train can be chartered for private events with a maximum of 249 passengers.

 Book a tee time at one of these great Canadian golf courses under $100.